SCOPE OF THIS CHAPTER

 All children are potentially vulnerable from an attack by a dog but very young children are likely to be at greatest risk.
 A young child will be unaware of the potential dangers they could face and will be less able to protect themselves.
 Small children are of a size that leaves especially vulnerable parts of their body exposed.
 The question should be asked: 'is the dog left alone with the child?'
 This applies even if the child is in a cot, bed or seat of some kind.

 See also Section 5, Significant Issues for guidance from the RSPCA on assessing the whether a dog’s welfare needs are being met.If it is the professional judgement of the practitioner that a dog is prohibited or presents a risk to a child, the Police or Children's Social Care should be contacted immediately.

 4. Protection and Action to be Taken

-Any agency that becomes aware of a dog that could be prohibited or considered dangerous, should collect as much information as possible:
+Any agency that becomes aware of a dog that could be prohibited or considered dangerous, should collect the following information:

 - The dog's name and breed;